-For a quarter century, corrections veteran Karen Mory has worked to dismantle preconceptions and stereotypes in her own life as well as those of offenders.
+For a quarter century, Special Agent Karen Mory has worked to dismantle preconceptions and stereotypes in her own life as well as those of offenders.

 Mory began her career working with youth offenders.
 She moved on to parole and eventually became a special agent for the Office of Correctional Safety’s (OCS) Special Service Unit (SSU).
 She’s done much in the department from helping youth offenders get on the right path to helping topple gang leaders.
 Special Agent Mory is one of only 32 SSU agents in the entire state.